Aesma-Daeva/interactive-frontend/README.md

 ### User Stories

 1. User wants to search for a place to visit.
 The page asks user to type a city.
 User types a country, google map shows a dropdown list of places that have the keyword of places with that country name.
 User gets options of places mostly in the USA.
 User really needs to type a specific city to get accurate results.
 2. User types a particular city.
-User immediately sees map markers on the map showing accommodations and a table that shows a list that the user can click.
+User pressed enter key, nothing happened.
+User clicks on the drop down list and chose a city, user immediately sees map markers on the map showing accommodations and a table that shows a list that the user can click.
 3. User clicks one of the hotels shown on the table.
 User can see a marker bouncing on the map.
 User knows that's the exact location of that hotel.
 4. User can also click on the map marker and it will also show an info window.
 5. User can see an info window with the hotel website, address, telephone number and rating for that place.
 This will all show in the info window if that information is available.